bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 #### Unusual tracebacks and warnings on bootup
-Due to some minor incompatibilities between the new kernel and some of the original software on the Seagate Central, a careful examination of the bootup logs may reveal some warning messages and tracebacks.
+Due to some minor incompatibilities between the new kernel and some of the original software on the Seagate Central, a careful examination of the bootup logs (dmesg) may reveal some warning messages and tracebacks.

 These messages do not impact on the main functionality of the unit.